withabubaker/LHL-SQL-Project/README.md

 - No connection/relatioships between the tables.

 ## Future Goals
-I would look at the impact of product stocking and total revenues, do we need to improve the restocking time?
+I would look at the impact of product stocking and total revenues, do we need to improve the restocking lead time?